shrikrishnaholla/nodeIDE/README.md

 Building a web based text editor/compiler/interpreter/executer
 ==============================================================
 This is a collection of all the versions I created during the making of a web-based online text editor/compiler/interpreter/executer.
-In short a __mini IDE__
+In short a __mini IDE__<br/>
 A full fledged tutorial explanation for every version is in the works

 # Log